Amirhosein-javadi/Amirhosein-javadi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a bachelor student studying Electrical Engineering at Sharif University of Technology.
+My name is Amirhosein Javadi, and I am a 4-year Bachelor of Science student in Electrical Engineering at Sharif University of Technology (SUT).

 Research Interest
 ======